Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

-The Licensing Sub-Committee met on Friday 27 September 2024 to consider an expedited review of the licence for Stack Bar.
-The committee decided to remove the Designated Premises Supervisor (DPS) and modify licence conditions.
+The Licensing Sub-Committee of Ealing Council met on Friday 27 September 2024 to conduct a summary review of the premises licence for Stack Bar.
+The committee decided to remove the Designated Premises Supervisor (DPS) and modify licence conditions, including requiring SIA-licensed door supervisors to be external and independent, and expanding the notification requirements for incidents.

 Topics